khavnu/k_android_utils/README.md

 This is common library
 1. Hightlight indicator seekbar
-2. Circle image like with disc shape
+2. Circle image like disc shape
 3. Expandable searchview

 Specical thank to: